scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** concentration, 24 hours

-For the duration of the spell a creature is undetectable by most forms of magic.
-Any spell of 4th level or below that grants magical sight does not see this creature, and locating spells of a similar level fail to find them.
-When spells of 5th level or higher, such as _Scrying_, attempt to detect the creature make a spellcasting roll against the spell's spellcasting roll.
-On success the creature remains undetected by that spell.
+Make a creature you touch undetectable by most forms of magic.
+Make a spellcasting roll.
+On success any magical effect trying to perceive this creature adds a terrible die to their roll, adding a terrible die for every critical rolled in your spellcasting roll.
+If this creature is not the main target of the effect, such as being seen through the spell _Far Sight_ or adjacent to a creature under the effects of _Scrying_ they instead show up as a blur that masks their voice, size, and appearance.
+They are completely invisible to the _Magic Sight_ spell.

 You may target an additional creature for every level cast above 4th.